Ohio v. Roberts Case Brief

 Rule

-Under the Confrontation Clause, hearsay may be admitted against a criminal defendant if (1) the prosecution demonstrates the declarant’s unavailability after making a good-faith effort to obtain the witness’s presence at trial; and (2) the statement bears adequate indicia of reliability.
-Reliability is presumed if the statement falls within a firmly rooted hearsay exception; otherwise, it must be supported by particularized guarantees of trustworthiness.
-Prior testimony given under oath with an opportunity for cross-examination generally satisfies this reliability requirement.
+Under the Confrontation Clause, out-of-court statements of an unavailable declarant may be admitted against a criminal defendant only if (1) the prosecution demonstrates that the declarant is unavailable despite good-faith efforts to procure the witness’s presence, and (2) the statement bears adequate indicia of reliability.
+Reliability is presumed when the statement falls within a firmly rooted hearsay exception; otherwise, the State must establish particularized guarantees of trustworthiness.
+Prior testimony given under oath, before a judicial officer, with the defendant represented by counsel and an adequate opportunity to cross-examine, is generally considered sufficiently reliable.

 Holding

-Yes.
-The witness was constitutionally unavailable because the State made a good-faith effort to secure her presence at trial, and the preliminary-hearing testimony bore adequate indicia of reliability since it was under oath, transcribed, and subject to defense cross-examination.
+No constitutional violation occurred.
+The State established the witness’s unavailability through good-faith efforts, and the preliminary-hearing testimony bore adequate indicia of reliability because it was given under oath in a judicial proceeding with an opportunity for cross-examination.
 Admission of the transcript did not violate the Confrontation Clause.

 Reasoning